verifykit/verifykit-sdk-ios/README.md

 To successfully use the framework, you need to add ```VerifyKitKey``` and ```VerifyKitSecret``` to your plist file.
 This step is mandatory.

 To open a third party messaging app from your application, you need to add their url schemes to ```LSApplicationQueriesSchemes``` key in your plist file.
+After iOS14, to open Associated Domain URLS in a device which uses a different default browser then Safari, you also need to add ```https``` as url scheme.

 Open your Info.plist as source code and insert the following XML snippet into the body of your file just before the final ```</dict>``` element.